ayushi-jha/Online-Text-Editor/README.md

 If you prefer the dark side, type black on the first input box and white and on the second input box and hit "Get New Theme" button.

+## Code

+There is just one file `index.html` that consists of all javascript (in `<script>` tags), CSS (in `style` tags) and basic HTML.
+No framework is used, the code is kept light and simple.

 ## Future Work

-* Adding more tools for editors, such as bold, italics etc. while still being distraction free
+- [ ] Adding more tools for editors, such as bold, italics etc. while still being distraction free
-* Option to select from pre-made themes
+- [ ] Option to select from pre-made themes
-* Save features to download the text written as pdf, word, txt etc. formats.
+- [ ] Save features to download the text written as pdf, word, txt etc. formats.
+- [ ] A blog post for using this project as a javascript tutorial for beginners.